UoB-COMSM0166/2026-group-10/README.md

 **`Main` Process**

-The `Main` process is responsible for UI, rendering, sound, and input. `Main` process will request a `snapshot` from `Worker`, which contains all information the UI and render require in each main loop.
+The `Main` process is responsible for UI, rendering, sound, and input. `Main` process will request a `snapshot` from `Worker`, which contains all information about the UI and render require in each main loop.
 So the freshrate is not binding with Worker tick rate.
-The main process and worker processes communicate via postMessage.
+The Main process and worker processes communicate via postMessage.

 **UI**